Towards Better Generalization via Distributional Input Projection Network: Supplement Experiments

 \subsection{Details for ViT Experiments}

-All Vision Transformer experiments are conducted on a single NVIDIA A100‐80G GPU.
+All Vision Transformer experiments are conducted on a single NVIDIA A100‐40G GPU.
 Checkpoints are loaded via the \texttt{timm} library.
-We enable Apex O2 mixed-precision training (FP16) with all other hyperparameters at their defaults.
+Our implementation is adapted from the publicly available repository\footnote{\url{https://github.com/jeonsworld/ViT-pytorch}}, using default hyperparameters, enabling Apex O2 mixed-precision training (FP16).